KingSora/OverlayScrollbars/README.md

      * It is possible to debounce updates caused by mutations, resizes, events and environmental changes.
      */
     debounce: {
-      /** Debounce updates which were triggered by a MutationObserver. */
+      // Debounce updates which were triggered by a MutationObserver.
-      mutation: [timeout?: number, maxWait?: number, leading?: boolean] | number | null;
+      mutation: OptionsDebounceValue;
-      /** Debounce updates which were triggered by a ResizeObserver. */
+      // Debounce updates which were triggered by a ResizeObserver.
-      resize: [timeout?: number, maxWait?: number, leading?: boolean] | number | null;
+      resize: OptionsDebounceValue;
-      /** Debounce updates which were triggered by a Event. */
+      // Debounce updates which were triggered by a Event.
-      event: [timeout?: number, maxWait?: number, leading?: boolean] | number | null;
+      event: OptionsDebounceValue;
-      /** Debounce updates which were triggered by environmental changes. (e.g. zooming & window resize) */
+      // Debounce updates which were triggered by environmental changes. (e.g. zooming & window resize)
-      env: [timeout?: number, maxWait?: number, leading?: boolean] | number | null;
+      env: OptionsDebounceValue;
     };
     /**
      * HTML attributes which will trigger an update if they're changed.
      * Basic attributes like `id`, `class`, `style` etc. are always observed and don't have to be added explicitly.
      */
     attributes: string[] | null;
-    // A function which makes it possible to ignore a content mutation or null if nothing should be ignored.
+    // A function which makes it possible to ignore a content mutation or `null` if nothing should be ignored.
-    ignoreMutation: ((mutation: MutationRecord) => any) | null;
+    ignoreMutation: ((mutation: MutationRecord) => boolean) | null;
+    /**
+     * A function which returns a map of styles which influence the viewports flow direction or `null` if the default behavior shall be used.
+     * This function can be used to skip or customize the expensive "non default flow direction" check.
+     */
+    flowDirectionStyles:
+      | ((viewport: HTMLElement) => Record<string, unknown>)
+      | null;
   };
   // Customizes the overflow behavior per axis.
   overflow: {